duddlshin/padeopsIO/README.md

 ## Usage

-PadeOpsIO is used for visualization of and analysis for output data from PadeOps.
+PadeOpsIO is used for visualization and analysis for output data from PadéOps.
 For more, see the [quick start](https://github.com/kirbyh/PadeOpsIO/blob/main/padeopsIO/padeopsIO_quickstart.ipynb).

 Data can be instanteous data: